 A local struct can be declared using the 'local' keyword before a struct definition or declaration.
 Local structs work just like structs in regular C and are not mapped to bytes within a file as Template variables are.
-Local or regular structs can be created in a Template but note that only local structs can be created in a script.
 When a local struct is created, all variables inside the struct are also created as local but any structs within the struct must also be created with the 'local' keyword.
 For example, local structs could be created by:

 '''

 local struct {

 int id;

 int size;

 local struct {

 int numfiles;

 } data;

-} datarry;
+} direntry;